 Fellowship Ear Training Exercises

 The ear training exercises and the past exams below are offered by the AGO Certification Committee for candidates to use to prepare for Fellowship certification.
-Click on an example.
-View the ear training solutions.
+Click on an example, and then refer to the Ear Training Solutions.